What The 1918 Flu Can Teach Us About Handling Today's Pandemic

 There's two lessons.

-One: early, layered and long, works.
+One, "early, layered and long" works.
 It's not just 1918.
-We saw it in Mexico in 2009 (during the swine flu outbreak), and we've seen it elsewhere in experimental or modeling studies.
+We saw it in Mexico in 2009 [during the swine flu outbreak], and we've seen it elsewhere in experimental or modeling studies.
 We are certainly seeing it today in many countries and locally in many states.

-The second lesson is that in 23 of the 43 (U.S.) cities we studied, [people in 1918] got restless after a while.
+The second lesson is that in 23 of the 43 [U.S.] cities we studied, [people in 1918] got restless after a while.
 They wanted the social distancing measures released; they wanted to go back to their normal lives.
 If you looked at the epidemic curve, it looked as if the cases and deaths were falling.

-But, if they weren't falling enough — if they weren't low enough — and then you open things up, the virus was still circulating and you got a second hump to [the epidemic] curve and another upward tick in cases and deaths, sometimes worse than the initial hump of their epidemic curve.
+But if they weren't falling enough — if they weren't low enough — and then you open things up, the virus was still circulating and you got a second hump to [the epidemic] curve and another upward tick in cases and deaths, sometimes worse than the initial hump of their epidemic curve.

 So what you're saying is that the shape of the curve can really follow the behavior of individuals.